 Saaho AP And TS Box Office Collections (Day 1): An Epic Start For The Prabhas Starrer

 Prabhas, who became a household name when Baahubali 2 opened to a thunderous response at the box office, is back with Saaho that hit screens yesterday (August 30, 2019) and took social media by storm.
-The film, touted to be an action-thriller, has been shot against and impressive budget and this makes it an important movie for all concerned.
+The film, touted to be an action-thriller, has been shot against an impressive budget and this makes it an important movie for all concerned.
 Now, the Saaho Day 1 AP and TS box office report is out and it seems that Prabhas has hit the jackpot.
-The Sujeeth-directed movie has reportedly collected a share of Rs 31 crore and emerged as the top choice of 'die-hard fans'.
+The Sujeeth-directed movie has collected a share of Rs 35.7 crore and emerged as the top choice of 'die-hard fans'.

 The Finer Deets

 Saaho opened on a fantastic note with most shows witnessing nearly 100 per cent occupancy.
-The film remains stable throughout the day, which worked in its favour.
-The general feeling is that the actual collections are going to be higher than expected it offline sales as up to the mark.
+The film remained stable throughout the day, which worked in its favour.
+The general feeling is that the actual collections are going to be higher than expected if offline sales as up to the mark.

 Rules Nizam

-Saaho has taken an exceptionally good opening in Nizam, which bears testimony to Prabhas' star power.
-The buzz is that it collect a share of around Rs 10 crore and beat Baahubali 2 in style.
+Saaho has taken an exceptionally good opening in Nizam, which bears testimony to Prabhas's star power.
+It collected a share of around Rs 9.41 crore and beat Baahubali 2 in style.
 The film has also fared pretty well in areas such as Ceded and Bheemavaram as well.

 The WOM Is Mixed

-Unlike Baahubali 2, Saaho has received mixed reviews much to the surprise of Prabhas fans.
+Unlike Baahubali 2, Saaho has received mixed reviews, much to the surprise of Prabhas fans.
 Most critics have praised the ‘Young Rebel Star' while slamming the weak screenplay.
-The second half, in particular has been criticised for featuring too many twists.
+The second half, in particular, has been criticised for featuring too many twists.
 As such, the WOM is not too positive, which might create a problem for Saaho in the long run.

 The Road Ahead